thankgodr/capstone-js-project/README.md

 > To get started with this project, please make sure you have node and node package manager ready on your computer before the next step.

 1. Clone this repository

 2. run npm install
 ```sh
 npm install
 ```
+3. Create a file at the root level called .env and add APP_ID=[YOU_APP_ID].
+[Click here](https://www.notion.so/Involvement-API-869e60b5ad104603aa6db59e08150270) to learn how to get [YOU_APP_ID]

-3. Run either npm start to open the dev server or npm build to build the application into the dist folder.
+4. Run either npm start to open the dev server or npm build to build the application into the dist folder.
 ```sh
 npm start
 ```